guitarvydas/eh/doc/2022-09-11 Eh Overview.md

 The diagram - for this POC - is drawn using off-the-shelf *draw.io* and transpiled to Python code using *make*.

 In general, software units - Components - can have 0 or more inputs and 0 or more outputs.
+In contrast, functional notation can only express components - functions - with exactly one input[^oneinput] and exactly one output.

+[^oneinput]: The concept of "multiple arguments" to a function is syntactic sugar for de-structuring of a single input parameter block of data that arrives as a whole and at the same time.
 # Secret Sauce
 The secret sauce of ė is
 - The addition of *message passing* to complement constructs of *function calls*, i.e. the additional use of Queues instead of only using Stacks